celineli99/celineli99.github.io/_posts/2021-04-18-Remake-of-blog.md

 DRAFT

 I started using Wordpress when setting up my personal blog back in summer 2017.
 But increasingly, I wanted a change.
 This is why I moved to another solution, a personal website built via a static site generator and hosted with Github Pages.
-In this post, I want to explain in very simply and non-techy terms how I set up this new personal website and why I chose to do so.
-This is mainly for my personal reference so I don't forget what I've learnt.
+In this post, I want to explain in very simple and non-techy terms how I set up this new personal website and why I chose to do so.
+This is mainly for my personal reference, so I don't forget what I've learnt.

 ## The Big Picture

 It's always good to begin with the end in mind.
 What is my goal?
 What am I trying to achieve with my website?
 And how "techy" do I want to go?

+My website should be my bundled web presence.
+That is, a place to share information for the outside world.
+It should be:
+- minimalistic
+- inexpensive
+- content-focused

+To be completely honest, Wordpress.com is still able to do most of what I want.
+Based on the WYSIWYG (What you see is what you get) principle, design of the website is relatively straightforward.
+But what I found increasingly annoying about Wordpress after some time was the "bloatedness" of the whole platform.
+There were a lot of features I never used and one could only write posts online.
+I prefered having an offline version of my posts first, before publishing them live.

+On the technical side of things, since I am not a web developer, I prefer using a solution that I can easily handle myself.
+I am okay with spending some time on the set-up of the site, if after that the maintenance costs are very low.

+## The Solution: Github Pages and SSG

+There seems to be a spectrum of:
+High degree of technical complexity +  very flexible and customizable vs. low degree of technical complexity ("drag and drop", WYSIWYG) + inflexible and pre-made designs.

+While Wordpress is on the latter part of the spectrum, I wanted to move further to the former.

+I considered Ghost, an open source blogging platform which claims to be a "fast, modern WordPress alternative".
+But it seemed rather expensive and at its core not *that* much different to Wordpress.

+In the end, I settled for the free and flexible solution of building my site with the static site generator Jekyll and hosting it via Github Pages.

-## Introduction to Static Site Generators
+### Introduction to Static Site Generators

 Jekyll is an open source static site generator.
 What is a static site generator, or SSG for short?
 Let's first look at the "site generator" part of it.
 In simple terms, an SSG is just like a function.
 It takes input (markdown files as content, templates) and generates output (html files, ready-to-show web pages).
 These html files can then be uploaded to a serve and be viewed in a browser.

 The "static" part means that there is no database behind the content.
 Whereas Wordpress manages content in a database and retrieves the relevant piece of content when it is requested, the SSG generates html pages in advance in a build process.
-A SSG, as the name suggests, obviously only works for static sites.
+A SSG, as the name suggests, only works for static sites.
 Dynamic sites on the other hand are in a constant state of change (think Twitter, Youtube etc.).
 Therefore, for dynamic sites a database is necessary because the displayed content always changes.

 For a personal website however, where the content rarely changes and only when I choose to upload something new, a SSG is a good choice.
 This is then what happens: